OmkarArote/workshop-todo-native-mobile/README.md

   netlify link
   ```

-  * Update environment variables in your .env file:
+  * Update the environment variables in your .env file - this will make the api have the correct endpoint (See generateEndpoint function in api.js).
   ```
   IS_PROD="true"
   GITPOD="false"